Aluthlipidaily/Water-Level-Indicator/README.md

 2. When the water level is low, the motor is turn on automatically
 3. LCD Display water level
 4. SMS notification(comming soon)
+5. The website displays the water level(comming soon)

 # Gerber file
 I am added my Gerber file with this repo.
 So you don't need to create a new one.